msmhome/miniFaxServer/README.md

 ### Cloudflare Tunnels (cloudflared)

 Cloudflared is built in and recommended instead of an open port.
-Enable `Disable Chunked Encoding`.
+Set `Disable Chunked Encoding` to on.

 It's also recommended to get an origin server certificate and save the certificate and private key to `Faxes/certs/certificate.pem` and `Faxes/certs/key.pem`, respectively.
 Make sure to set your cloudflare tunnel configuration as HTTPS and set the origin server name.